Car depreciation explained

 Depreciation is the difference between a car’s value when you buy it and when you come to sell it.

-Motoring costs experts CAP Automotive say that choosing a car that holds its value well delivers much bigger savings over time than focusing on fuel efficiency.
+Motoring costs experts CAP Automotive say choosing a car which holds its value well delivers much bigger savings over time than focusing on fuel efficiency.